Windows 8: Web browsers

 Exceptions to the restrictions faced by Windows Store apps are given to web browsers.
 The user's default browser can distribute a Metro-style web browser in the same package as the desktop variant, which has access to functionality unavailable to other apps, such as being able to permanently run in the background, use multiple background processes, and use Windows API code instead of WinRT (allowing for code to be re-used with the desktop variant, while still taking advantage of features available to Windows Store apps, such as charms).
 Microsoft advertises this exception privilege "New experience enabled" (formerly "Metro-style enabled").

 The developers of both Chrome and Firefox committed to developing Metro-style variants of their browsers; while Chrome's "Windows 8 mode" (discontinued on Chrome version 49) uses a full-screen version of the existing desktop interface, Firefox's variant (which was first made available on the "Aurora" release channel in September 2013) uses a touch-optimized interface inspired by the Android variant of Firefox.
-In October 2013, Chrome's app was changed to mimic the desktop environment used by Chrome OS.
-Development of the Firefox app for Windows 8 has since been cancelled, citing a lack of user adoption for the beta versions.
+In October 2013, Chrome's app was changed to mimic the desktop environment used by ChromeOS.
+Development of the Firefox app for Windows 8 has since been cancelled, citing a lack of user adoption of the beta versions.